This article contains the following sections:

-An affiliation (community partner) is when one group displays all or some of their events on another group's page.
+An affiliation (or community partner) is when one group displays all or some of its events on another group's page.
 For example, if you are a school or company and you want local non-profits to list all of their events on your page so that your students/employees can find good quality events that you trust, you can request that they be affiliates of your organization.
 This is a great way to build a community between your organization and other local organizations.

-Note: You may always remove or deselect specific events and opportunities even when they are approved to display all their events on your group.
+Note: You may always remove or deselect specific events and opportunities even when they are approved to display all their events on your group page.

 List and market your group to a larger audience by affiliating

-To create an affiliation, navigate to your group management dashboard and click Network from the left-hand menu.
+To create an affiliation, navigate to your group admin dashboard and click Network from the left-hand menu.
 From there, select "Manage Affiliations."

-From here, you can click the blue action button and select "Create New Affiliation."
+From here, you can click the blue action button and select "Add Affiliation".

 In either case, you will then choose one of three options: 1) Show their events on my page and my events on their page 2) Only show my events on their page 3) Only show their events on my page

 - Show their events on my page and my events on their page: This allows you to promote your events on their page and vice versa.

 - Only show my events on their page: You are requesting to share the events created by your group onto their group page.